 In exceptional cases, it may be necessary to extend the graduation project period.
 The extension can be done by at most two months.
 The Examination Committee needs to be informed of this extension before the end of the original graduation period.
 If the extension will be more than two months, a new graduation contract must be submitted to CSA EE, for which an approval of the Examination Committee is needed.

 TU/e Code of Scientific Conduct for the Master’s Thesis

 On completion of the graduation project, you have to fill in the TU/e Code of Scientific Conduct for the Master's Thesis to declare that the thesis has been carried out in accordance with the rules of the TU/e Code of Scientific Conduct.

-When all parts of the curriculum are finished and the Examination Committee has decided that you are graduated, you can terminate your enrollment from the TU/e.
+When all parts of the curriculum are finished and you have registered for the Examination Committee, you can terminate your enrollment from TU/e.
 Your enrollment will not be terminated automatically during the academic year.
 In order to terminate your enrollment before August 31 and receive a refund of your tuition fee, you must submit a request to that effect.
-You can find all information regarding this termination of enrollment procedure here.
+You can find all information regarding the termination of enrollment procedure here.

 "Search year"/Orientation year

 After graduation, non-EU/EEA-graduates can apply for an orientation year, also called “search year”.
-With this residence permit, the graduate is allowed to stay in Holland for at most 1 year to find a job.
+With this residence permit, the graduate is allowed to stay in The Netherlands for at most 1 year to find a job.
 You should hand in the application at IND yourself.
 You can find more information regarding the “search year” via the NUFFIC website.
-If you have more questions regarding the application for the “search year”, you can contact Ms. Angie Lammen.
+The following websites will provide you with more detailed information about the search year residence permit: